 As you can see in the graphic, DraftKings made the 76ers the favorite in this matchup and assigned a spread of 6.5 points.
 This means they expect the 76ers to beat the Pistons by 6.5 points.
 If you choose to bet the 76ers, they will need to win by 7 points or more for your ticket to cash.
 If you bet the Pistons, they will need to lose by 6 points or less for the ticket to cash.

 The number you see to the right of the spread is the 'juice' assigned to that side.
 This number can often reflect the amount of money the book has taken on that side.
-In this case, both sides are juices at -110.
-In this case, a $10 bet on either side will pay out $19.10, or a profit of $9.10.
+In this case, both sides are juiced at -110.
+A $10 bet on either side will pay out $19.10, or a profit of $9.10.
 Check out our betting odds guide for a complete breakdown of how this payout is calculated.

 If you look at the game below the 76ers/Pistons, the Raptors have a -109 juice while the Pacers have a -112 juice.
 In this case, a bet on the Raptors would pay out $9.20 while a bet on the Pacers would pay out $9.00.

 First, if you think an underdog is going to win outright, you can get a significantly higher payout by betting the moneyline.
 Second, these can be tied into other spread bets as legs in parlays as a way to juice up the payout.
 Let's take a closer look at the example above from the FanDuel Sportsbook to break down exactly how moneyline bets work.

 This example is looking at the odds for Super Bowl LV.
 As you can see, the Chiefs were a 3-point favorite in the game.
 A $10 bet on the Bucs +3 points at +100 would have paid out $10 in profit.
 However, if you thought the Bucs would win outright, that same $10 bet pays out $14 in profit.